Kenyans, desperate for change, must choose new president from familiar faces | Politics

 "I will shake the hand of my rivals and pay the political price if I have to," Odinga said in his last rally.
 The final four opinion polls published last week put Odinga ahead with a margin of six to eight points, but Ruto has dismissed them as fake surveys designed to sway the electorate.

 To avoid a run-off, a presidential candidate needs more than 50 percent of votes and at least 25 percent of the votes cast in half of Kenya's 47 counties.
-Polls open at 6 a.m. local time (0300 GMT) for 22.1 million registered voters.
-Provisional results will start streaming in that night, but an official announcement will take days.
+There are 22.1 million registered voters.
+Provisional results will start streaming in on Tuesday night, but an official announcement will take days.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)